 Not only can you tutor kids locally, but you can teach or tutor online.
 This is considered one of the best online summer jobs for teachers because you already meet the requirements: a bachelor’s degree and experience with kids.
 The most popular online platform is VIPKID, where you can virtually teach conversational English to kids in China.

-In addition to VIPKID, you can consider these online tutoring companies:
+If VIPKID is not an option, you can consider these online tutoring companies:

 - Magic Ears

 What is online teaching like?
 Here’s an interview I did with a stay-at-home mom who tutors online.